Granular rheology: a tale of three time scales: The Two time scales Toy model

 In all these expressions, the dynamical structure factor is evaluated in a time dependent wave vector $q(-t)$.
 This is a consequence of advection caused by the shear flow: the shear flow imposes some average motion to the particles (with a linear velocity profile in this particular case, see Fig. \ref{figmuRecap}), which is antagonistic to the cage effect.
 The time integrals therefore reproduce the competition between the slow MCT relaxation and the shear advection.

 The limit $\varepsilon\rightarrow1$ can be taken in the above formulas to recover usual expressions in non-dissipative systems.
 Therefore, although we will be mostly concerned with granular flows in the following, this formalism encompasses the rheology of colloidal suspensions as a particular case.
+It must be noted, however, that one of the most important differences between granular flows, and those of colloidal suspensions is the presence of dissipative collisions in the former.
+As a result, the flowing out-of-equilibrium steady state is defined by a balance between the power injected in the system, and the power dissipated by the collisions, which can be summarized by the following balance equation:

+where $n$ is the liquid's density, $\omega_c$ is the collision frequency (the collision frequency can be estimated for example from the packing fraction by using the Enskog expression $\omega_c = 24\varphi\chi d^{-1}\sqrt{T/\pi}$ \cite{Hansen06} where $\chi$ is the contact value of the pair correlation function and $d$ is the diameter of the particles.
+Numerical estimates in this work, use the P[4/5] \cite{Clisby06} ansatz to estimate $\chi$, see \cite{Coquand20} for more details), and $\Gamma_d=(1-\varepsilon^2)/3$ is a dimensionless dissipation rate (see \cite{Kranz20} for more details).
+Its expression is not important here.
+Finally, $P_D$ is a generic driving term, that encompasses all sources of power injection other than shear heating.
+Eq.~(\ref{eqPowBal}) defines the granular temperature $T$.

+Let us emphasize here that $T$ is a \textit{kinetic} temperature, defined from the second cumulant of the velocity fluctuation probability distribution, and not a \textit{thermodynamic} one.
+In particular, due to their size, granular particles do not thermalize with their environment, even when they are in suspension.
+This point is particularly important when comparing formulas outside of the Bagnold regime in the elastic limit, where contrary to their granular counterpart, colloidal suspension involve the thermodynamic temperature (even if the formulas are the same, their physical meaning is different).

-All in all, in GITT the rheology of granular liquids is described in terms of integrals over the advected dynamical structure factor $\Phi_{q(t)}(t)$, whose dynamical evolution is described by MCT.
+All in all, in GITT the rheology of granular liquids is described in terms of integrals over the advected dynamical structure factor $\Phi_{q(t)}(t)$, whose dynamical evolution is described by MCT, combined with a power balance equation (\ref{eqPowBal}) that defines the steady state.
 This method has proven successful to describe the rheology of dry granular liquids \cite{Coquand20}.
 However, the involved structure of the equations makes it difficult to understand precisely how the underlying physical processes at play impact the end result.
-It is the main purpose of this paper to design a simplified version of the GITT equations that allow to recover the characteristic features of the granular rheology.